nextflow-io/nextflow/docs/aws.md

 The `aws` tool will be placed in a directory named `bin` in the main installation folder.
 Modifying this directory structure after the tool is installed will cause it to not work properly.
 :::

-To configure Nextflow to use this installation, specify the `cliPath` option in the {ref}`AWS Batch<config-aws-batch>` configuration as shown below:
+To configure Nextflow to use this installation, specify the `aws.batch.cliPath` option in the Nextflow configuration as shown below:

 ```groovy
 aws.batch.cliPath = '/home/ec2-user/miniconda/bin/aws'